Write all of the introduction content here. Only use NON

 - Resume/Curriculum Vitae

-- Two professional letters of recommendation addressing one’s potential for advanced graduate study
+- One professional letter of recommendation addressing one’s potential for advanced graduate study

 This is Where Your Journey to Miami University Begins

-Explore what it means to be a graduate student at Miami University, where students prepare to go anywhere and everywhere.
-We’ll be here to help every step of the way as you prepare for college admission, enrollment, and success.
+Learn what it means to be a graduate student at Miami University, where students prepare to go anywhere and be anything.
+We are here to guide you every step of the way as you prepare for admission, enrollment, and future success.